gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 As with the previous examples, you are prompted for credentials, and then the command displays the progress, where the install log is located, and the creation of the new Windows Application event log.

+> [!NOTE]
+> The cluster parameter is only supported in the unified labeling client, version 2.7.0.0 and above.
+For other versions, use the **Profile** parameter instead.
 ## PARAMETERS

 ### -Cluster